LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/bots_collab12.png">

-#### Disable collaboration for a bot group
+#### Enable or disable collaboration for a bot group

-To disable automatic transfers on a group-by-group basis, disable collaboration for the bot group.
+To enable or disable automatic transfers on a group-by-group basis, respectively, enable or disable collaboration for the bot group.

-**To disable collaboration for a bot group**
+**To enable or disable collaboration for a bot group**

 1. From the bots dashboard that lists your bots, click the <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis_vertical.png"> icon that corresponds to the bot group name.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/bots_collab11.png">

 2. Select **Edit Group** from the menu that appears.
-3. In the Edit Bot Group dialog, click the **Bot collaboration** slider to turn it off (Disabled).
+3. In the Edit Bot Group dialog, click the **Bot collaboration** slider to turn it on (Enabled) or off (Disabled).
 4. Click **Update**.

 #### Delete a bot group